Industry:

 New

-The solution & rationale: I redesigned the screen with a clear information hierarchy to improve scannability and support users with access to many locations.
 The new design introduces logical groupings based on proximity ("Nearby") and by building ("Palermo House"), allowing users to quickly find the specific entry they need.
 This new architecture provides a scalable and much more intuitive experience.

 Favoriting a location